-Ford For most young people and their parents, purchasing a first car is a significant step, car detailing in north york.
+Ford For most young people and their parents, purchasing a first car is a significant step,

 One great option is to look at used cars, which could often be had for a fraction of the cost of brand-new versions.
-We came up with 15 used automobiles we believe are the very best for the youthful car buyer on a budget.

 To make our record, we focused on cars which are on the market right now for under $15,000.
 We looked for ones that are reliable, fun to drive, comfortable, appealing, economical, functional, and first and foremost, secure.